PatriStelmach/Git-Repositories-Client/README.md

 Technologies Used
 -----------------
 - Java 21
-- Spring Boot 3.4.4
+- Spring Boot 3.5.4
 - OpenFeign (for GitHub API communication)
-- JUnit 5 (unit and integration testing)
+- JUnit 5 Jupiter API  (integration testing)
 - Maven

 Prerequisites
 -------------
 - Java 21 installed
 - Maven installed

 Running the Application
 -----------------------
 You can run the application in two ways: